 A shopper’s paradise, Khan Market is one of Delhi’s most popular malls – and it’s easy to see why.

-If you’re searching for a new outfit, Raghavendra Rathore or Ranna Gill are sound starting points; for home decor, Oma, Good Earth, or The Fragrance People have you covered, while Anand Stationers and Amrapali specialise in handmade paper items and Indian jewellery respectively.
+If you’re searching for a new outfit, Raghavendra Rathore or Ranna Gill are sound starting points; for home decor, Oma, Good Earth, or The Fragrance People have you covered, while Anand Stationers and Amrapali specialize in handmade paper items and Indian jewelry respectively.

 Because it’s more suited to tourists or foreigners than locals, Khan Market is a little pricier than most Delhi, so be prepared to open your wallet if you want to treat yourself (or someone special) to something special – still, pennies on the dollar for most western visitors.